scikit-hep/pyhf/README.rst

 --------

-As noted in `Use and Citations <https://scikit-hep.org/pyhf/citations.html>`__, the preferred BibTeX entries for citation of ``pyhf`` includes both the `Zenodo <https://zenodo.org/>`__ archive and the
+As noted in `Use and Citations <https://scikit-hep.org/pyhf/citations.html>`__, the preferred BibTeX entry for citation of ``pyhf`` includes both the `Zenodo <https://zenodo.org/>`__ archive and the
 `JOSS <https://joss.theoj.org/>`__ paper: